Asante Foundation hits $35 million milestone for AsanteForward campaign

 - Built the new Mary and Dick Heimann Cancer Center in Medford and expanded the Helen K. Spears Cancer Center in Grants Pass.
 Both facilities opened in January 2022.

 - Broke ground on the new six-story patient pavilion at Asante Rogue Regional in November 2020.
 This facility will be home to a new pediatric unit, cardiac care, critical care and advanced surgical services.
-Construction is expected to be completed in fall of 2023.
+Construction is expected to be completed in late fall of 2023.

 - In 2021, a new campaign component was launched for Asante Ashland Community Hospital to become an Age-Friendly Health System, addressing the unique care needs for the aging population in Southern Oregon.